Marirs27/ML-Dl-Algorithm-from-scratch-/README.md

-# ML Dl Algorithm From Scratch
+# ML DL Algorithm From Scratch

 Implementation of ML and DL algorithms from scratch using vanilla Python and Numpy library.